muratk3n/thirdwave/en/README.md

 another is what caused the shitstorm to begin with, not to mention Trump's rise.

-Then what do we have here..
-A spin, on top of a big mistake, on top of a generational shift - now defunct...
+Then what are we left with?
+A spin, on top of a big mistake, on top of a generational shift -now defunct-...
 Meh.
-Not exactly FDR caliber.

 ---